karlhsueh/homebridge-wireless-sensor-tag/README.md

             "queryFrequency": 20000,
             "motionSensors": [],
             "contactSensors": ["Mailbox"],
-            "humidityOnlySensors" []    //for use of water-sensors
+            "humidityOnlySensors": []    //for use of water-sensors
         }
     ]
 ```